KatrinaGW/StitchPatternFormatter/README.md

 # StitchPatternFormatter

 This project is currently in progress.
+The main branch is running the most recent working iteration.

 The goal of this project is to create an interactive program where users can enter in the text instructions of a pattern and receive a visual representation of the pattern, with the symbols that they choose.
 Users will also be able to choose to have a stitch marker in the visual